-We welcome submissions on English law, the law in other common law jurisdictions, European law, and international law.
-We prefer, but do not require, that submissions have some connection with English law.
-Our most important criteria for publication is that your submission relates to a contemporary legal issue, though we will also consider outstanding historical or jurisprudential pieces.
-As far as possible, your submission should aim to provide critical insight into the area of law you have chosen.
+Our most important criterion for publication is that your submission relates to a contemporary legal issue, though we will also consider outstanding historical or jurisprudential pieces.
+Your submission should provide critical insight into the area of law you have chosen.

 The Cambridge Law Review uses the following style guides:

-From the outset, your submission should be fairly compliant with OSCOLA, though it need not be perfectly so.
-Your submission need not be compliant with the Redbook’s formatting style; if your submission is selected for publication, it will be edited to match the Redbook.
+From the outset, your submission should be fairly compliant with OSCOLA, although it need not be perfectly so.
+Your submission need not be compliant with our Style Guide's formatting style; if your submission is selected for publication, it will be edited to comply with our Style Guide.

 The Cambridge Law Review reviews all submissions carefully, and our editing process is intensive.
-All submissions will be read by multiple members of the Editorial Board.
+At the first stage, all submissions will be subjected to a double blind review by at least three members of our Editorial Board.
 Shortlisted pieces will then be read by the Managing Board to select the final pieces for publication.
-The reviewing editors will not be aware of the name, credentials, or academic institution of an author.
+Reviewing editors will not be aware of the author's name, credentials, or academic institution.
 We will notify all authors of the status of their submission after we have finalised the selected pieces for publication.

-The Cambridge Law Review does not accept submissions that are being considered by other journals or law reviews.
-Authors must agree not to submit pieces submitted to the Cambridge Law Review for consideration to any other journal, law review, or blog until the end of the review cycle (at the end of February for submissions made to Volume IV, Issue 1; and until the middle of August for submissions made to Volume IV, Issue 2).
+The Cambridge Law Review does not accept submissions that are being considered by, or have been published in, other journals, law reviews, or blogs (other than personal SSRN pages).
+Authors must agree not to submit pieces submitted to the Cambridge Law Review for consideration to any other journal, law review, or blog until the end of the review cycle (the end of February for submissions made to Issue 1; and the end of August for submissions made to Issue 2).
 Submissions made to multiple journals will not be considered for publication.